fnlombard/fnlombard.github.io/README.md

 This project is still in its infancy and I am trying to bring it to some kind of MVP.
 I think that it is nearly there, althought the following still needs to be completed before I can call it v1.0.0:
 - Complete personal entries.
+- Add commit hook to PREVENT PUSHING IF LINTING IS STUFFED.
 - Sidebar should move over content, not move it.
 - Clicking on an item in the horizontal timeline view should lock the vertical one.
 - Remove unused dependencies, such as testing stuff etc.